cmannett85/arg_router/README.md

 - All aliased nodes must have the same value token count (could be zero in the case of a flag)
 - All aliased nodes must be able to parse the same token formats

 `alias_group` is almost the opposite of `policy::alias`, it is an _output_ alias.
 Each of its child nodes are aliases of the same output value i.e. it forms a many-to-one aliasing relationship.
-You can also think of `alias_group` as a variation on `one_of`, but instead of the output being a `std::variant` of all the child node output types `alias_group` requires that they all have the _same_ output type.
+You can also think of `alias_group` as a variation on `one_of`, but instead of the output being a `std::variant` of all the child node output types, `alias_group` requires that they all have the _same_ output type.

 ## Constrained Positional Arguments
 The `positional_arg` shown in the first example is unconstrained, i.e. it will consume all command line tokens that follow.
 This isn't always desired, so we can use policies to constrain the amount of tokens consumed.
 Let's use a file copier as an example: